-Reference is made to the Financial Statements "Accounting policies" section "Significant accounting estimates, assumptions and uncertainties" in Note 18 'Accounting policies' and "Run-off result" in Note 5 'Technical profit (loss) by insurance class'.
+Reference is made to the Financial Statements "Accounting policies" section "Significant accounting estimates and judgements" in Note 18 and "Runoff result" in Note 5 "Technical profit (loss) by insurance class".

-systems, procedures and relevant controls relating to claims processing and insurance provisioning.
+We performed risk assessment procedures with the purpose of achieving an understanding of it-systems, procedures and relevant controls relating to claims processing and insurance provisioning.
 In respect of controls, we assessed whether these were designed and implemented effectively to address the risk of material misstatement.